Arkansas National Guard Chaplain comforts grieving Fayetteville officer

 FAYETTEVILLE, Ark.
-(KNWA) — An Arkansas National Guard chaplain took time to comfort a grieving Fayetteville police officer on Saturday during a wreath-laying ceremony at the Fayetteville Veterans Cemetery.
+(KFTA) — An Arkansas National Guard chaplain took time to comfort a grieving Fayetteville police officer on Saturday during a wreath-laying ceremony at the Fayetteville Veterans Cemetery.

 Chaplain Cpt.
-Michael Collins, 142nd Field Artillery, noticed the Fayetteville officer — only one week after the senseless murder of fellow Officer Stephen Carr — struggling while serving as a traffic guard during the ceremony.
+Michael Collins, 142nd Field Artillery, says he wanted to pass along a card to the Fayetteville officer — only one week after the senseless murder of fellow Officer Stephen Carr — for any officers who might be struggling with grief.

 Collins waited until the cop was on his break and paused to pray with him and offer some words of encouragement.